nicholasrubright/myDSL/README.md

 ### Notable Operations
 Some of the operations I am going to expand upon and go into a more in-depth explanation.
 #### addtoHead
-The beginning of the list is not too excited, a simple if statement to see if the list is empty to begin with.
+The beginning of the operation is not too excited, a simple if statement to see if the list is empty to begin with.
 But the else statment we will look close at.
 ```c++
     SingNode* r = new SingNode(v);
     r->next = head;